georg-lichtenberg/jedsy-dev-infrastructure/docs/ping_fix_deployment.md

 ## Verification Steps

+**Important**: The complete CI/CD pipeline must run before changes can be tested on staging.
+Wait for GitHub Actions to show successful deployment before proceeding with verification.

 To verify the fix on the staging server, perform the following steps:

 1. Monitor the status of the test drone (M24-12) via API:

    ```bash
    curl -s "https://ping.uphi.cc/status/enhanced?device_name=M24-12" | jq '.'
    ```

 2. Expected outcome:

    - Connection status should change from "offline" to "online"
    - Consecutive failures should reset to 0
    - Last ping ms should be populated with a valid value